FrancesDevanbuNCBI/TheHumanPangenome/cloud-info/cloud-cheat-sheet.md

 2. Click your avatar in the top right corner of the screen, and choose "settings" from the menu.
 3. On the left side, click "SSH and GPG Keys".
 You may be prompted for your password if you've been logged in for a while.
 4. Click the green "New SSH Key" button at the top of the screen.
 5. Locate the `id_rsa.pub` file you created previously (or any other custom-named public key).
 Copy the entire contents of the file and paste it into the "Key" box.
-Enter any string in the "Title" box as a name/label, and click "Add SSH Key" to save.
+Enter any string in the "Title" box as a name/label, and click "Add SSH Key" to save (with Windows open with notepad – do not double click, do a single left click).
 6. For write access to the hackathon repository, you need to provide your github username to the github admin - to do that, send a message in the `#github_usernames` channel in Slack.
 7. Once you are added, you'll get an invitation email.
 Open it, click the green button, and accept the invitation.
 8. Finally, open the github repository page, and click the "clone or download" button.
 Copy the ssh github url (it'll look like `git@github.com:NCBI-Hackathons/TheHumanPangenome.git`), open a command prompt, and try the following command: